knot126/KnShim/Documentation.md

 ### `knDbSet(key, value)`

-Set the key to be assocaited with the given value, and save the database.
+Create a mapping from the `key` to the `value`, and save the database.

+Returns `true` if the mapping was created and the database was saved, or `false` if either the mapping was not created or the database was not saved successfully.

 ### `knDbGet(key)`

-Return the value assocaited with the given key.
+Return the value assocaited with the key.

 ### `knDbHas(key)`

-Return `true` if the given key is in the database, or `false` if it isn't.
+Return `true` if there is a mapping of the given key in the database, or `false` if there is not.

 ### `knDbDelete(key)`

-Delete the key-value pair identified by the given key from the database, and save the database.
+Delete the mapping assocaited with the key, and save the database.

+Returns `true` if the database was saved successfully, or `false` if it was not.

 ## Game Control